What specialist mortgages are available for over 50’s and beyond?

 We are here to advise and recommend a solution which is best suited to your circumstances.
-We always ensure that our clients are 100% confident that they understand Equity Release before they go ahead with it.
+We always ensure that our clients are 100% confident that they understand any recommendations we offer before they agree to go ahead with an application.
 If this takes multiple meetings and phone calls we’re more than happy to oblige.

 A Lifetime Mortgage

-A Lifetime Mortgage is a type of mortgage whereby you release funds from your property in the form of Equity.
+Is a type of mortgage whereby you release funds from your property in the form of Equity.
 It is targeted at homeowners over the age of 55 who might find it difficult securing or taking on a standard mortgage, or perhaps don’t have the income to make regular payments.
 Like a standard mortgage, different lenders offer different loan to values (LTV’s) – the higher the LTV, the more money you can get out of your property.
-Unlike a standard mortgage, you can choose to forgo monthly payments each month which will ‘roll-up’ any interest.
-When you pass away or go into long term care, any outstanding debt to the lender will be repaid via sale of the property, and the remaining funds will go to your beneficiaries.
+Unlike a standard mortgage, depending on your personal circumstances, you may not be able to make payments each month, which is allowable on this product.
+If this is what you do, any interest will ‘roll-up’.
+When the last borrower passes away or goes into long term care, any outstanding debt to the lender will be repaid via sale of the property and the remaining funds will go to your beneficiaries.

 You can either apply for a “lump sum” amount for a specific need/s.
 This is when you take out a set amount and don’t have plans to withdraw any further funds.

 Alternatively, you can apply for a ‘drawdown’ option.
 You will have the initial “lump sum” upfront, but you can access further funds in the future without having to go through the application process again.
 The ‘drawdown’ facility is popular, and it gives people the confidence that they still have funds to rely on in the future, if needed.
 Interest is only paid on the amount that is released.
-We always ask you to do a ‘shopping list’ on what you want/require the funds for as we wouldn’t advise releasing as much as you can if there is no real need for the funds.
-It can also cost more in the long run in terms of interest rates if you go for the maximum amount.
+We always ask you to do a ‘shopping list’ on what your future requirements for the funds are.
+This way we will only release the funds needed to ensure you are not paying a higher rate of interest just to have additional funds ‘just in case’.

 If you choose to ‘roll-up’ the interest on your loan, then you will be provided with a table of how much the outstanding amount will total up to at the end of every year.
 Obviously, death isn’t planned nor timed, but we can show you how much in total it’ll cost over a specified amount of years, so you can then work out how much equity will remain for your beneficiaries.

-Any fixed interest rate we secure for you will be fixed for life, so you don’t have to worry about any interest rate increases.
+The interest rate that the initial loan completes on will be fixed for life, so you don’t have to worry about any interest rate increases.

 Home Reversion Schemes